But not in North Korea. At least, according to the North Korean government.

 We’ve heard how in times of famine the North Korean church shares food with their neighbors, which opened doors to share the love of Jesus.
 We know that North Korean believers are similarly ready to share what they have—and the good news of the gospel—with their neighbors during this crisis.

 “We are so grateful that you don’t forget us in your prayers,” says the secret North Korean Christian.
 “We have a saying that a house costs 800 gold pieces, but a good neighbor is worth 1,000 gold pieces.
 However, what you do for us, is worth more than 10,000 gold pieces.
 We are so thankful that God has made you our brother or our sister.”

-Your support is incredibly important to help feed thousands of men, women and children and to keep the church alive in North Korea.
+Your support is incredibly important to help strengthen North Korean believers.
 Your prayers can help them stand strong in the face of extreme persecution—and the new, increased risk to their lives from the coronavirus.